sunil-kumar12/Microorganism-Compound-Network-Analysis/README.md

 - **networkx** is the library for creating and managing the network graph (nodes, edges, and visualization).
 - **pandas** is used to read data from CSV files and handle the input data for microorganisms, compounds, and edges.

-Make sure to include the `requirements.txt` file along with the `README.md` in your GitHub repository to allow others to easily set up the environment.
 Users can install the required dependencies by running the following command: pip install -r requirements.txt